17-string koto

 In 2000, the musician Naito Masako, a member of the Seiha faction of the Ikuta school, constructed a new version of the 17-string koto called poppukon (popcorn), finished in bright colours such as pink, yellow, or blue.

 Construction

 The bass koto is similarly made from Paulownia tomentosa, known as kiri wood; however, the thickness of the body is approximately twice that of a regular koto.
 The wood is dried and treated traditionally until it achieves the correct properties for construction.

 The strings used are typically silk threads that are yellow in colour and give the instrument a deep sound.
 These strings are tied at both ends of the instrument, held up by an ivory platform, before the strings are tied over small cylindrical holders with holes and tied very tightly to the downside, so that they can be moved during use, but not so much as to fall off.
-The bridges (jī) used in the construction of the bass koto are also larger in size than the average koto; the plectra are made from a specialist ivory-like material to aid in plucking the instrument.
+The bridges (jī) used in the construction of the bass koto are also larger than the average koto; the plectra are made from a specialist ivory-like material to aid in plucking the instrument.